tommasorigon/logistic-bias-reduction/BIRTHWEIGHT/README.md

 [birthweight.Rmd](https://raw.githubusercontent.com/tommasorigon/logistic-bias-reduction/main/BIRTHWEIGHT/birthweight.Rmd)),

-This tutorial is devoted to replicating simulations from Kosmidis, Kenne Pagui, and Sartori (2020), available in Table 2 of the article Data comprises *n* = 100 births and the binary outcome of interest is a dichotomization of infant birthweight (low against normal).
+This tutorial is devoted to replicating simulations from Kosmidis, Kenne Pagui, and Sartori (2020), available in Table 2 of the article.
+Data comprises *n* = 100 births and the binary outcome of interest is a dichotomization of infant birthweight (low against normal).